 If you suspect a food item may be the cause of your chin acne, consider keeping a food journal so you can track the food you eat against the instances of pimples.
 Also, remember to clean your mouth area (including the chin) after every meal to make sure that you keep the chin area clean.

 If none of the above apply to you, or you’ve tried them all and nothing seems to work to get rid of your chin pimples, then consider the possibility that it might be due to hormones, a condition common in women.

-If this is the case, it’d be best to consult a doctor, gynaecologist, or dermatologist, who will be able to prescribe to you medications to help with that.
+If this is the case, it’d be best to consult a general practitioner, gynaecologist, or dermatologist, who will be able to prescribe to you medications to help with that.

-These medications will typically be either tretinoin creams applied on the skin, or even birth control pills (they help with regulating hormones too).
+These medications will typically be either tretinoin creams applied on the skin, or even birth control pills (they help with regulating hormones).